HongquanSu/tools_for_astro_developed_at_Curtin/README.md

 size_y: the height of the image in degrees

-### open a fits file using DS9 with your own setting ("-zoom to fit" works well)
+### Open a fits file using DS9 with your own setting ("-zoom to fit" works well)
 ```bash
 ds8 name1.fits name2.fits
 ```

-### automatically save the ADS Bibtex entry for a paper to your .bib file
+### Automatically save the ADS Bibtex entry for a paper to your .bib file
 ```bash
 dbib.py 2018MNRAS.479.4041S
 ```